-Buying a camera can be overwhelming, but the process should be fun and not just a leap of faith.
-First, choose among the three tiers of cameras: point-and-shoot, entry-level digital SLR (digital single-lens reflex: bigger cameras with interchangeable lenses) and professional-grade digital SLR (full-frame).
+Buying a camera for landscape photography can be overwhelming, but the process should be fun and not just a leap of faith.
+First, choose among the three main tiers of cameras: point-and-shoots, mirrorless cameras, and digital SLRs.
 Then do some research based on your price range and specifications.
-Here is what you need to know—all of the information below is current for 2013.
+The good news is that you can find reasonably priced cameras in all categories that capture quality images, and many are light enough that they won’t be much of a burden to carry.
+Below is what you need to know, and all of the information is current for 2020.

 Option 1: Point-and-Shoots

 Point-and-shoot cameras are about the size of a notecard with an attached zoom lens and mostly automatic features (hence the name).
 Don’t be fooled: technology keeps advancing and these cameras capture good images, are easy to use, and lightweight.
 In terms of cost, they run the gamut from inexpensive cameras that barely outperform your smartphone to high-end models built for professionals with large sensors and impressive lenses.

 Point-and-shoots have experienced a resolution explosion in recent years, along with the rise of superzooms (some have a zoom range of 50x or more).
 The reality is that the small sensors and lenses on most point-and-shoots can't capture as much light or sharpness as bigger cameras.
 If you want large, professional-grade prints, consider a mirrorless camera or digital SLR below.
 Otherwise, point-and-shoots have their advantages.
 When making prints, an average point-and-shoot should produce a 12” x 18” print without a significant drop-off in quality.
 For larger prints, consider a point-and-shoot like the Ricoh GR III that has an APS-C image sensor, which is the same size as many DSLRs.

 Pros: Lightweight, easy to use, and relatively cheap.